 Theater Of Hoaxes

-It is now widely accepted and understood, even in England, that William Shakespeare, of Stratford-upon-Avon did not write the plays attributed to him because the truth about the man from Stratford became impossible to suppress.
-Today, after close to 175 years of sustained controversy and the gathering of evidence it is has finally become widely known that Shakespeare did not write the plays, because word gotten out that William Shakespeare from Stratford-upon-Avon did not attend school; that his parents could not read; that his children could not read; that he wrote no letters nor received any letters; that he did not own any books; that not a single person recorded in a diary or a letter having worked with him on the plays or talked with him about writing the plays; that there is no record of him ever being paid for the plays; that no one in his hometown of Stratford knew that he was a poet; that the monument erected in his honor at Holy Trinity Church in Stratford originally showed him as a grain dealer; that there is not a single surviving shred of a manuscript from the plays, and not a single word anywhere in the man from Stratford genius’ own handwriting except six signatures, three of which are on his Last Will, and all six of which look to have been executed by a man unused to handling a pen.
-Despite this overwhelming evidence that William of Stratford-upon-Avon did not write the plays, proclaimed by such emminent thinkers as Emerson, Whitman, Henry James and Mark Twain, the belief that William Shakespeare did indeed write the plays, is now largely confined to academia.
+It is now widely accepted and understood, even in England, that William Shakespeare, of Stratford-upon-Avon did not write the plays attributed to him.
+The truth about the man from Stratford has become impossible to suppress.
+Today, after nearly 175 years of sustained controversy it is has finally become widely known that William Shakespeare did not attend school; that his parents could not read; that his children could not read; that he wrote no letters nor received any letters; that he did not own any books; that not a single person recorded in a diary or a letter having worked with him on the plays or talked with him about writing the plays; that there is no record of him ever being paid for the plays; no one in his hometown of Stratford knew that he was a poet; that the monument erected in his honor at Holy Trinity Church in Stratford originally showed him as a grain dealer; that there is not a single surviving shred of a manuscript from the plays, and not a single word anywhere in the man from Stratford genius’ own handwriting except six signatures, three of which are on his last will, and all six of which look to have been executed by a man unused to handling a pen.
+Because of this overwhelming evidence that William of Stratford-upon-Avon could not possibly have written the plays, as proclaimed as such by such eminent thinkers and artists such as Whitman, Henry James and Mark Twain, the belief that William Shakespeare wrote the plays is now largely confined to academia and others with motivated beliefs.
+The evidence is clear: it is impossible that the Stratford man was the author.
+He was a front man. .

-The Shakespeare Authorship Question (SAQ), as it is called, has gone from a few 19thc American freethinkers like Delia Bacon (no relation) and Ralph Waldo Emerson to the world stage (!), with books being written about it even in Japan.
+The Shakespeare Authorship Question (SAQ), as it is called, has gone from 19thc American freethinkers like Delia Bacon (no relation) and Ralph Waldo Emerson to the world stage, with books being written about the controversy even in Japan.
 True believers in the Myth of the Stratford Man Shakespeare Hoax are called “Stratfordians” in the ongoing debate.
 Stratfordians are arraigned against a now very large, highly educated and motivated group of “anti-Stratfordians”.
-The SAQ is now even being taught in a course at the University Of London, something unthinkable even 20 years ago when challenging the authorship of the plays would have resulted in immediate termination of your employment at any university.
-No CAP.
-Saying it meant you were crazy.
+The SAQ is now being taught in a course at the University Of London, something unthinkable even 20 years ago when challenging the authorship of the plays would have resulted in immediate termination of your employment at university.
 400 years ago you might have been drawn and quartered for treason had you proclaimed it loudly enough, because the hidden authorship of the Shakespeare plays was considered a state secret, and for good reason.
 The Shakespeare project was the secret weapon of Empire, both home and abroad.

 As Mark Twain famously said “it is easier to fool someone than to convince someone they have been fooled”.
 (29) Twain’s last book, published in 1906, hilariously and strenuously argues that Shakespeare was an impostor, with Twain putting forth Francis Bacon as author.
 When one is shown the large body of evidence that William of Stratford was illiterate, as 80% of England was at the time, coupled with the extreme complexity of the plays, their saturation with literary and historical references spanning millennia, it is easy to became “anti-Stratfordian’, and perhaps begin to see as I do, that the phenomenon of Shakespeare is The Mother Of All Hoaxes that spawned many another hoax.